Anouar7768/NLP_assignment/src/archi.md

 The length of each data point is quite small, ie nerver exceeding 200 tokens.
 Thus, there is no need to truncate it before giving it to the transformer model.

-The output is an contextalized embedding for each token.
+The output is a contextalized embedding for each token.

 We add a column to convert the labels into numerical data : negative = 0, neutral = 1, positive = 2.